semland/Telegram/README.md

 /out - exit Remote Notebook mode

-**cleaning-face_bot.py** (raw) - this telegram bot finds people's faces in the photo and paints them with an average color.
+**cleaning-face_bot.py** (raw) - this telegram bot finds people's faces in the photo (using OpenCV) and paints them with an average color

 For the bot to work, you need to upload a photo as a document, then it will send the processed photo.